IRB Review of International Research

 Researcher Qualifications

 At the time of initial review, the researcher must demonstrate that he/she and key research personnel possess the appropriate qualifications for conducting research in a specific country or region.
-The International Research Supplement document is used to provide information to evaluate the qualifications of the research personnel.
+The International Research section of the application is used to provide information to evaluate the qualifications of the research personnel.
 It is the responsibility of the principal investigator and key research personnel to be familiar with local context, to consult with University faculty, international campus organizations or community individuals experienced in the local law, culture and social values of the community where the research will take place.

 Consent Process